 The Mummy: The Book of the Dead

-Three teenage interns at Universal Studios-Orlando – Nina, Joe, and Bob – play Universal Monster movies on an innovative digital projector that displays three-dimensional holograms.
+Three teenage interns at Universal Studios Orlando – Nina, Joe, and Bob – play Universal Monster movies on an innovative digital projector that displays three-dimensional holograms.
 However, a storm hits, the projector breaks, but the teens continue with their lives . . . until much later when they discover that somehow the storm has released the monsters into the real world!
-Over six novels, they encounter each monster until finally the last story when the trio much face them all collectively.
-How will our intrepid teens clean up their mess, and what will happen once Universal discovers that they’d not only used their technology without permission, but damaged it too?
+Over six novels, the kids encounter each monster until finally the last story when they face them all.
+How will our intrepid teens clean up their mess, and what will happen once Universal discovers that they’d not only used their technology without permission but damaged it too?

 Garmon intends these stories for intermediate readers (ages ten to twelve), so the violence is relatively light, and we receive no explanations about how a storm could bring projected holograms to life.
 The feeling throughout is like watching Saturday morning cartoons from the 1970s, replete with meddling kids confronting monsters of the week and providing good fun for weirdos of all ages.